UnlockedLabs/UnlockEdv2/README.md

-## Plan to rewrite it in Go:
+## TODO:

+Frontend:

-TODO: Login form + reset password will throw. error with throw
+ - Login form + reset password will throw error when wrong password is entered

+Backend:

-Auth OIDC: Canvas auth | Kolibri OIDC login TODO
+ - **Auth OIDC**: Canvas auth | Kolibri
+ - Fetching `activities` from providers in the middleware, to be used by the `UserActivityMap`("gh contribution chart")

 # UnlockEdv2

 ## Requirements

-Currently, UnlockEdv2 is tested on Windows (WSL), Mac (homebrew) and Ubuntu.
+Currently, UnlockEdv2 is tested on Windows (WSL), Mac (homebrew) and Linux.

--   Docker Compose
+-   Docker && Docker Compose
 -   Go 1.22
 -   Node.js > 18.0
 -   Yarn